microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaInvitation.md

 When the user accepts the invitation, they're forwarded to the url as specified in the `-InviteRedirectUrl` parameter.

-- `-SendInvitationMessage` Parameter indicates whether or not an invitation message will be sent to the invited user
+- `-SendInvitationMessage` Parameter indicates whether or not an invitation message will be sent to the invited user.

 ### Example 2: Invite a new external user to your directory with InvitedUserDisplayName parameter